tramitit/guides/en/hungary/sole_proprietorship_registration.md

 ---
-title: "Sole Proprietorship Registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: ""
-description: "A comprehensive guide on how to register a Sole Proprietorship in Hungary"
+- Hungary
+date: '2024-06-07'
+description: Learn how to establish a sole proprietorship in Hungary and the necessary steps, documents, and considerations.
+Ideal for freelancers and entrepreneurs.
 draft: false
+meta_title: 'Setting Up a Hungarian Sole Proprietorship: Procedure and Requirements'
+title: 'Setting Up a Hungarian Sole Proprietorship: Procedure and Requirements'
-translationKey: "hungary-sole_proprietorship_registration"
+translationKey: hungary-sole_proprietorship_registration
 ---

 ## Description
 ### What is it?